Thomas Saf-T-Liner: Saf-T-Liner HDX

-In 2000, Thomas introduced its current generation of rear-engine bus with the debut of the Thomas Saf-T-Liner HD (Heavy Duty); in 2002, the HD was re-branded as the HDX.
+In 2000, Thomas introduced its new generation of rear-engine bus with the debut of the Thomas Saf-T-Liner HD (Heavy Duty); in 2002, the HD was re-branded as the HDX.

-Serving as the replacement for the Saf-T-Liner ER and WestCoastER, the HD/HDX would use much of the same body, with the exception of the drivers' compartment forward.
+Serving as the replacement for the Saf-T-Liner ER and WestCoastER after 2002, the HD/HDX would use much of the same body, with the exception of the drivers' compartment forward.
 On the outside, the front roofcap was completely redesigned, fairing in the front warning lights; the "School Bus" lettering was changed to a reflective decal.
 In a move to increase visibility, the windshield was enlarged and reconfigured to a 2-piece curved configuration.
 A distinguishing feature of the redesign would be the design of the sideview mirrors.
 To improve forward sightlines, all three sets of sideview mirrors (flat, convex, and blind-spot crossview) were integrated into single roof-mounted units, eliminating a number of brackets.

 Several parts of the redesign reflected the acquisition of Thomas by Freightliner.
 While the chassis remained a Thomas-produced unit, parts of the body were sourced from Freightliner, including the headlights (from the Century Class) and instrument panel (from the Business Class M2 and Sterling trucks).
 In a further move to improve visibility, the instrument panel was centrally mounted.
 Other changes were intended for the HD/HDX to accommodate a wide variety of bus drivers.
 The HD/HDX includes a fully adjustable driver's seat, a tilt/telescoping steering column, and an optional adjustable pedal cluster.